lukastheiler/ttn_moteino/Readme.md

   Flags:   -
   ```

+We need these keys to send messages from the Moteino to the Things Network.

 ## Arduino code
 I started out with this repository https://github.com/matthijskooijman/arduino-lmic which made the IBM LIC library availbably to arduino.
 The arduino code is in this git repository [ttn_moteino_abp](https://github.com/lukastheiler/ttn_moteino/tree/master/ttn_moteino_abp).